 my_bool mysql_stmt_bind_result(MYSQL_STMT *stmt,

-to associate (that is, bind) output columns in the result set to
+used to associate (that is, bind) output columns in the result

-fetch data, the MySQL client/server protocol places the data for
+to fetch data, the MySQL client/server protocol places the

 All columns must be bound to buffers prior to calling